First Year of Marriage: What to Expect (And How to Thrive)

 Questions to discuss in year one

 The conversations you have now set the tone for decades.
-Don't avoid the hard ones:
+Don't avoid the hard ones.
+If you struggle to bring them up, our guide on how to improve communication in relationships walks through the specific scripts that work:

 • How do we want to handle holidays with both families?